stablekernel/aqueduct/source/docs/http/request_controller.md

 }
 ```

 (In fact, the `listen` closure is simply wrapped by an instance of `RequestController`.
-The default behavior of `processRequest` is to invoke its closure.)
+The default behavior of `handle` is to invoke its closure.)

 The difference between `pipe` and `generate` is important.
 A `RequestController` like `FilteringController` doesn't have any properties that change when processing a request.
 But let's pretend `CRUDController` is defined like the following, where it reads the body into a property and then accesses that property later: